MatinaDataEngineer/DSTI-AWS/MNIST_WebApp.md

 	5. If we go back to the Jupyter browser and we refresh it, we see that the whole AWS_Tutorials repository is there:
 	![Alt text](pics/Gitrepo.png?raw=true "Gitrepo")

-6. Download the Jupiter Notebook which contains the trained model for MINST of leo:
+6. Download the Jupiter Notebook which contains the trained model for MINST of Leo:
 	1. From the cloned repository of AWS_Tutorials inside the Jupyter we select the MNIST folder and we click on the Notebook "00-mnist-cnn.ipynb"
 	2. We get a "Kernel not found" message and we select our virtual environment "Python3.6_tf"
 	![Alt text](pics/kernelnotfound.png?raw=true "kernelnotfound")